skillrepos/ctr-de/labs.md

 <b>END OF LAB</b>
 </p>
 </details>
+&nbsp;<br>
 ---
+#
+&nbsp;<br>
-## Lab 3 – Debugging Docker Containers**
+**Lab 3 – Debugging Docker Containers**

-### Purpose: While our app runs fine here, it’s helpful to know about a few commands that we can use to learn more about our containers if there are problems.**
+*Purpose: While our app runs fine here, it’s helpful to know about a few commands that we can use to learn more about our containers if there are problems.*
 ⬇️
 <details>
 <summary>Click to expand steps for Lab 3</summary>